toleda/audio_hdmi_8series/README.txt

 3a.
 Audio_ID: 1 supports HD4600/AMD/Nvidia HDMI and 3, 5 and 6 port ALC8xx onboard audio
 3b.
 Audio_ID: 2 supports HD4600/AMD/Nvidia HDMI and 3 port ALC8xx onboard audio
 4. Haswell patches must be applied after each software update.
-5.No testing on laptops has been performed to date.
+5. No testing on laptops has been performed to date.

 More Information
 1. Mountain Lion: Optimized AppleHDA for Realtek ALC8xx